 Chen CC, Walker WA.
 Clinical applications of probiotics in gastrointestinal disorders in children.
 [Review].
 Natl Med J India.
 2011;24(3):153-60.

-Choi CH, Jo SY, Park HJ, Chang SK, Byeon JS, Myung SJ.
-A randomized, double-blind, placebo-controlled multicenter trial of saccharomyces boulardii in irritable bowel syndrome: effect on quality of life.
+Choi CH, Jo SY, Park HJ, et al. A randomized, double-blind, placebo-controlled multicenter trial of saccharomyces boulardii in irritable bowel syndrome: effect on quality of life.
 J Clin Gastroenterol.
 2011;45(8):679-83.

 Eren M, Dinleyici EC, Vandenplas Y. Clinical efficacy comparison of Saccharomyces boulardii and yogurt fluid in acute non-bloody diarrhea in children: a randomized, controlled, open label study.
 Am J Trop Med Hyg.
 2010;82(3):488-91.

-Feldman.
-Sleisenger & Fordtran's Gastrointestinal and Liver Disease, 8th ed.
-Philiadelphia, PA: Saunders, An Imprint of Elsevier; 2006.
+Feldman M, Friedman LS, Brandt LJ.
+Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
+8th ed.
+Philiadelphia, PA: Elsevier Saunders; 2006.

-Grandy G, Medina M, Soria R, Terán CG, Araya M. Probiotics in the treatment of acute rotavirus diarrhoea.
+Grandy G, Medina M, Soria R, et al. Probiotics in the treatment of acute rotavirus diarrhoea.
 A randomized, double-blind, controlled trial using two different probiotic preparations in Bolivian children.
 BMC Infect Dis.
 2010;10:253.

-Jacobs J, Jiménez M, Malthouse S, Chapman E, Crothers D, Masuk M, Jonas WB.
-Homeopathic treatment of acute childhood diarrhea: results from a clinical trial in Nepal.
+Jacobs J, Jiménez M, Malthouse S, et al. Homeopathic treatment of acute childhood diarrhea: results from a clinical trial in Nepal.
 J Altern Complement Med.
-2000;6(2):131-139.
+2000;6(2):131-9.

 Jones K. Probiotics: preventing antibiotic-associated diarrhea.
 J Spec Pediatr Nurs.
 2010;15(2):160-2.